-Figure 7: National Ecosystem Services trends since 1990 Freshwater - Openwaters, Mountains.
-Final Ecosystem .
-Wetlands Service Moorlands.
-Semi-natural.
-Enclosed Coastal Group Woodlands & Floodplains Urban Service & Heaths Grasslands Farmland Margins Marine 7 Crops ↔ a 1 ¥ Livestod(/Aqua aulture ↔ 2 Ø ↔ Trees, standing Ø Ø ↔ ¥ vegetation, peat Water supply 1 0 Wild species diversity Environmental settings: Orbinal 0 Local places Environmental settings Landscapes/seascapes ➂ A a 7 Climate 3 ☻ 2 3 3 Hazard Disease and pests 0 ¥ ↔ Polination \leftrightarrow \leftrightarrow 7 ↔ 1 Noise ☻ ø ± ± Water quality Detoxification & purification ٨ Soil quality Air quality Importance of Broad Habitat for Direction of charge in Relative importance of UK NEA Broad Habitats in delivering delivering the ecosystem service the flow of the service ecosystem services and overall direction of change in service Improving flow since 1990.
-This figure is based on information synthesized High Some improvement from the habitat and ecosystem service chapters of the UK Medium - High No net change NEA Technical Report (Chapters 5-16), as well as expert Improvement and/or opinion.
-This figure represents a UK-wide overview and will Medium - Low vary nationally, regionally and locally.
+Figure 7: National Ecosystem Services trends since 1990

+Relative importance of UK NEA Broad Habitats in delivering ecosystem services and overall direction of change in service flow since 1990.
+This figure is based on information synthesized from the habitat and ecosystem service chapters of the UK NEA Technical Report (Chapters 5-16), as well as expert opinion.
+This figure represents a UK-wide overview and will vary nationally, regionally and locally.
 It will therefore also inevitably include a level of uncertainty; full details can be found in the Technical Report.
-Arrows in circles represent where there is high evidence for or confidence in the direction of service flow amongst experts; arrows in squares represent where there is less evidence for or confidence in the direction of service flow.
+Arrows in circles represent where there is high evidence for or confidence in the direction of service flow amongst experts ; arrows in squares represent where there is less evidence for or confidence in the direction of service flow.
 Blank cells represent services that are not applicable to a particular Broad Habitat.